Slide

 7 Key Principles

-Halal investments should not involve excessive uncertainty or risk, speculation, or deceit.
-Investing in any short-selling or uncertain contracts are forbidden in accordance with Islamic finance principles.
-Transactions should be transparent, and all parties must have a clear understanding of the terms and conditions of the investment.
+Halal investments excludes excessive uncertainty or risk, speculation, deceit and uncertain contracts.
+Transactions should be transparent, and all parties must have a clear and unambiguous understanding of the terms and conditions of the investment.
+Sharia-compliant investments thus avoid products like derivatives or contracts with unclear outcomes.

-Halal investments need to result in full ownership and constructive possession to the investor for their returns to be permissible.
-Thus short selling and intraday trading are not permissible.
+Halal investments must result in full ownership and constructive possession to the investor for the asset or share invested in, for the returns to be permissible.
+Thus short selling and intraday trading are not considered Halal trades and are impermissible.

-Returns from Halal investments can only be forecasted as expected returns and can never be fixed as there will always be an element of risk that can lead to a loss or lower than forecasted returns.
+Returns from Halal investments can only be forecasted or expected but must not be fixed or guaranteed as there will always be an element of risk that can lead to a loss or lower than forecasted returns.
+Any return must be based on actual performance and subject to market risk.

 Conclusion